ATTENTION: College offices closed for business through Jan. 1. More.

 --Earl Schaeffer

-Sociology studies human behavior in social settings.
-It is sometimes called the "group science" because of its focus on human interaction, which occurs between two or more individuals.
+Sociology is the scientific study of society.
+It is sometimes called the "group science" because of its focus on human interaction, which occurs between two or more individuals, groups, and institutions.
 Any type of human interaction can be studied by sociologists.
-Groups, institutions, communities, and entire societies are investigated by sociologists, sometimes for description, other times for comparison and contrast.
+Groups, institutions, communities, and entire societies are investigated by sociologists and criminologists, sometimes for description, other times for comparison and contrast.

-Among areas covered in sociology courses are conformity and deviance; crime, delinquency, racial, ethnic, and gender relations; the implications of social class, marriage and family life; education, religion, the health care system; economic, political, and social change.
+Our courses cover topics such as conformity and deviance; crime; delinquency; racial, ethnic, and gender relations; the implications of social class; marriage and family life; education, religion, the health care system; the law and the legal system; and economic, political, and social change.

 The study of criminology focuses on the causes and consequences of crime in society.
 Criminologists seek to understand and explain why crime rates differ across time, culture, and place; why some individuals are more prone to crime than others; why crime rates vary across different ages, genders, and groups; why some acts are considered criminal and others are not; and what we can do to prevent crime.